 Edgar & Maude are Todd’s great grandparents, the parents of his grandfather Ralph Richard Gray.

 This photo was taken on Edgar & Maude’s 50th Wedding Anniversary in 1950.
 Back row, left to right: Ralph Richard, Carl Lee, Donald Davis, Dean Alexander, Harold Murray.
-Front row left to right: Marian Lucille, Frances Doris, Maude & Edgar, Florence Edna, Hope Elizabeth.)
+Front row left to right: Marian Lucille, Frances Doris, Maude & Edgar, Florence Edna, Hope Elizabeth.

 Franklin Edgar Gray was born on August 1, 1878 in Missouri.
 His parents are Alexander Gray and Rose Althea Browning.
 He was the oldest of their 4 children.
 Read more about them here.

 Maude Amy Davis was born on November 8, 1877 in Ashland, Ohio but had moved to Holt County, Missouri by 1880.
 Her parents are William Davis and Elizabeth Byerly.
 I wrote more about them here.
 She was the youngest of their 15 children.

 Edgar & Maude were married on February 18, 1900 in Craig, Missouri.
 Four months later they were enumerated on the 1900 US Census.
-Edgar, age 21, and Maude, age 22.
+Edgar was 21 years old and Maude was 22.
 They were farming in Holt County, Missouri and continued to farm there their entire lives.

 On the 1910 US Census, Edgar was 31 and Maude was 32.
 They had 5 children.
 Dean was 9, Edna was 7, Doris was 6, Carl was 4 and Donald was 1.